JasneetDua/Data-Structures-and-Algorithms/Topics/04. Combinatorics/README.md

 # Combinatorics
 - `Combinatorics` is a branch of mathematics
   - Concerning the study of finite or countable discrete structures
-- Combinatorial problems arise inmany areas of pure mathematics
+- Combinatorial problems arise in many areas of pure mathematics
-  - Notably in algebra, probabilitytheory, topology, geometry,physics, chemistry, biology, etc.
+  - Notably in algebra, probability theory, topology, geometry,physics, chemistry, biology, etc.

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'' } -->
 # Combinations
 - "My fruit salad is a combination of grapes, strawberries and bananas"
-  - We don't care what orderthe fruits are in
+  - We don't care what order the fruits are in
-    - "bananas, grapesand strawberries" or"grapes, bananas andstrawberries" &rarr; it isthe same salad
+    - "bananas, grapes and strawberries" or "grapes, bananas and strawberries" &rarr; it is the same salad
-- If the `order doesn't `matter, it is a `combination`
+- If the `order doesn't` matter, it is a `combination`

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'' } -->
 # Permutations / Variations